 Let’s chat about your desire for a networking speaker who will create engagement at your next conference.
 As a motivational speaker, I promise you meeting will be better when I weave my stories and content around your meeting theme.
 Motivation and inspiration make a difference, and together we can create a culture for better networking that will make your event memorable.

 I am often asked about Speed Networking events.
 I have seen them done well, and I have witnessed sessions that were flat.
 The key is in the planning.
 Also, who you select to run the Speed Networking Session will directly impact the success.
-Read this blog post on Speed Networking that I added in May 2019).
+(Read this blog post on Speed Networking that I added in May 2019).
 As your networking speaker I will do more than speak and leave.
 I will model how to engage by participating in your event and hosting other sessions (breakouts, after-dinner speaker, awards ceremonies, etc…)

 However, you cannot wait to make networking a priority until you need something.
 If you start building industry relationships and showing up at your association events only when you looking to get something, it wont work.